-Based on the preliminary estimates described above, it is expected that between 50,000 and 95,000 bey of MSW will need to be relocated in conjunction with construction of the isolation barrier.
-Due to the shorter haul distances, an overall design preference is to place all, or as much of the excavated waste as possible within the southeastern portion of Area 1 outside of the extent of actual occurrences of Radiologically-Impacted Materials (RIM) within Area 1.
+Based on the preliminary estimates described above, it is expected that between 50,000 and 95,000 bcy of MSW will need to be relocated in conjunction with construction of the isolation barrier.
+The actual areas to be proposed for staging, management and relocation of the waste will be developed as part of the work to be conducted pursuant to this Work Plan.
+That said, it is anticipated that the primary or main area for waste relocation will be the southeastern portion of Area 1, outside of the extent of actual occurrences of Radiologically-Impacted Materials (RIM) within Area 1, due to presence of available area and air space for waste relocation.
+Additionally, the proximity to the work areas reduces haul distances.
 Shorter haul distances minimize handling and hauling time which is important in order to expedite the construction schedule.
 Shorter haul distances also allow for a smaller area of waste management which is important for odor control, prevention of bird attractant conditions and monitoring and mitigation of any potential bird risks.